rbickel/AIServiceDesk/README.md

 ### Configuration

-Update the settings in

-Settings.cs

- or

-appsettings.json

- with your OpenAI API key and model information.
+Update the settings in settings.json with your Azure OpenAI API key and endpoint.

 ## Usage